electrical/puppet-bucky/README.md

        status => 'disabled',
      }

-For the meaning of all variables please check the bucky website.
+For the meaning of all variables please check the bucky2 website.

 ### statsd